siyuqqq/Image-Processing-ML/README.md

 # Image-Processing-ML
 This project includes three parts.
+All work on a GPU machine.

 ## 1. Face classification